Facts and Issues

 In the United States, tobacco use kills more than 400,000 people every year – more than AIDS, alcohol, car accidents, illegal drugs, murders and suicides combined.

-Worldwide, tobacco kills more than five million people each year.
+Worldwide, tobacco kills nearly six million people each year.
 Without urgent action, tobacco will kill eight million people a year by 2030, more than 80 percent of them in low- and middle-income countries.

 Browse websites hosted by other organizations working to reduce the death and disease caused by tobacco.